 There are various differences to how Google PageSpeed Insights work versus other page speed tools.
 For one, it doesn’t actually measure loading time.
 Rather Google PageSpeed analyzes several different components of your page and gives recommendation on how to improve its performance based on time to above-the-fold load and time to full page load.

 As such, there is much debate within the SEO community on whether or not it’s even worth achieving a high PageSpeed score.
 Some trade offs may occur when trying to achieve a high score (i.e. certain techniques to decrease render time can actually decrease your PageSpeed score).
-We’ll save the usability and reliability of Google PageSpeed Insights for a later post as this topics requires a much more thorough discussion.
+We’ll save the usability and reliability of Google PageSpeed Insights for a later post as this topic requires a much more thorough discussion.

 Having said that, Google has the largest market share in search engines.
 It’s still a good idea to consider these recommendations in conjunction with using other speed tools to compare loading/rending and server response time measurements.